SirDap/tripodvideoninja/_drafts/2016-01-10-salvaging-interlacted-saved-as-progressive.markdown

 Oops.

-### The Rub
+### The Flawed Setup

-i made the mistake once (alright, two times) of recording HDV 1080i interlaced footage as progressive H.264.
-In an attempt to save on disk space and not use those awful MiniDV tapes, i had the brilliant idea of automatically saving to disk.
-ScopeBox always came to the rescue.
+I still use a Sony FX7 for some setups.
+It has a Firewire out which makes it perfect for live streaming.

+For this event, I wanted to (1) use the FX7 for live streaming and (2) also record the raw HDV video itself for archival.

-The only hiccup this time was: the same camera was to be used for livestreaming.
-It wasn't possible to share the video source with both Wirecast and ScopeBox, so i thought, "Hey, why not try recording straight to disk in Wirecast instead?"
+In order to avoid those awful MiniDV tapes—whose tape changes I feared also might cause the Firewire feed to hiccup—archival meant recording to disk.
+It wasn't possible to share the video source with both Wirecast and ScopeBox, so I thought, "Hey, why not try recording straight to disk in Wirecast instead?"

-Since HDV is technically a 4:3 1440x1080 image that's then stretched out, i wasn't sure whether i should record to 1920x1080 or 1440x1080.
-So instead, i said, let's just do H.264!
+Wirecast's save to disk options weren't as user-friendly as ScopeBox.
+It didn't know how to "automatically" record as HDV, instead it required one to manually setup the codec format, frame rate, etc. which felt too easy for me to mess up.
+For example since HDV is technically a 4:3 1440x1080 image that's then stretched out, I wasn't sure whether I should record to 1920x1080 or 1440x1080.

-One major downside regardless, which i now realize, is Wirecast won't save timecode.

-Rather than "upscale" to 1920x1080, i thought going 720p would be better—less loss of quality.
+So rather than deal with all that I said instead, "Let's just do H.264!"
+Avoiding the "upscale" to 1920x1080, I thought going 720p would be better—less loss of quality.

-Thus the Nightmare Before the 2013 All-Night Concert began.
+Thus the Nightmare Before Recording began.

+One major downside regardless, which I now realize, is **Wirecast won't save timecode**.
+Which makes sense, because it often drops frames to maintain the live content stream.

 Notes: